 Most people think that building a website is the avenue to success.
-It gives them great access to qualified visitors, or potential customers that their business wouldn’t have previously received, it can make a small operation look massive and sometimes a large company look deceptively small.
-Most organisations pay literally thousand for web design and then sit back and wait for the deluge, only to find out the deluge of visitors is simply a steady trickle, and those hundreds of sales or conversions simply don’t come in.
+It gives them excellent access to qualified visitors or potential customers that their business wouldn’t have previously received.

+It can make a small operation look massive, and sometimes a large company look deceptively small.
+Most organisations pay thousands literally for web design and then sit back and wait for the deluge, only to find out the surge of visitors is simply a steady trickle, and those hundreds of sales or conversions don’t come in.

-Even if you’ve built or had built the perfectly SEO’d website, don’t think that’s it, it’s very likely that you’ll get a flood of traffic, but you probably won’t get the conversions you expected to see.
+Even if you’ve built or had built the perfectly SEO’d website, don’t think that’s it, you’ll likely get a flood of traffic, but you probably won’t get the conversions you expected to see.

-Simplicity is web design
+Simplicity is a web design.

-What is choice paralysis
+What is choice paralysis?

 I’m happy to spend my day in a field in the open air.
-When I went to America for the first time I went to a supermarket and the level of choice was immense.
-I was trying to decide what I should get and eventually I gave up, at the time I rationalised that I hadn’t been conditioned to making this kind of choice because I wasn’t used to having this many options.
+When I went to America for the first time, I went to a supermarket, and the level of choice was immense.
+I was trying to decide what I should get, and eventually, I gave up at the time.
+I rationalised that I hadn’t been conditioned to making this kind of choice because I wasn’t used to having this many options.

 How to find out if your visitors suffer from choice paralysis